caltechlibrary/commonpy/README.md

 ---------------

 This work was funded by the California Institute of Technology Library.

+The [vector artwork](https://thenounproject.com/term/toolbox/3030990/) of a toolbox, used as the icon for this repository, was created by [priyanka](https://thenounproject.com/term/toolbox/3030990) from the Noun Project.
+It is licensed under the Creative Commons [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.

 CommonPy makes use of numerous open-source packages, without which it would have been effectively impossible to develop CommonPy with the resources we had.
 I want to acknowledge this debt.
 In alphabetical order, the packages are: